amiller68/robo_forger/README.md

 ### Challenges, Future Work, & Takeaways
 These should take a similar form and structure to how you approached these in the previous projects (1 paragraph each for the challenges and future work and a few bullet points for takeaways).
+**Challenges:**
+- Keeping the robot manipulator arm aligned properly with the wall over the course of drawing an entire image proved to be particuarly complex.
+Keeping the tip of the writing implement the proper distance from the wall (not too close that it cannot move smoothly, and not too far that it does not draw a line) as the angle of the manipulator arm changed was made difficult given: the change in angle of the tip of the writing implement and the effect that the weight of the arm itself had on its own movement.
+-

+**Future Work:**
+-

+**Takeaways:**
+-

 ## Running: